-The condensed consolidated balance sheet as of December 28, 2019, derived from audited consolidated financial statements, and the unaudited interim condensed consolidated financial information of the Company have been prepared in accordance with the instructions to Form 10-Q and Rule 10-01 of Regulation S-X promulgated by the SEC.
-Accordingly, certain information and footnote disclosures that are normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America (“U.S. GAAP”) have been condensed or omitted pursuant to such rules and regulations.
+The condensed consolidated balance sheet as of January 1, 2022, derived from audited consolidated financial statements, and the unaudited interim condensed consolidated financial information of the Company have been prepared in accordance with the instructions to Form 10-Q and Rule 10-01 of Regulation S-X promulgated by the SEC.
+Accordingly, certain information and disclosures that are normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America (“U.S. GAAP”) have been condensed or omitted pursuant to such rules and regulations.
 The preparation of condensed consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from these estimates.
-In the opinion of the Company’s management, the accompanying interim condensed consolidated financial information contains all adjustments, consisting only of normal recurring adjustments that are necessary to state fairly the Company’s financial position as of June 27, 2020 and results of operations for the three and six months ended June 27, 2020 and June 29, 2019.
+In the opinion of the Company’s management, the accompanying interim condensed consolidated financial information contains all adjustments, consisting only of normal recurring adjustments that are necessary to state fairly the Company’s financial position as of October 1, 2022, and results of operations and cash flows for the three and nine months ended October 1, 2022 and October 2, 2021.

-The interim Financial Statements should be read in conjunction with the audited consolidated financial statements and notes thereto that are included in the Company’s Annual Report on Form 10-K for the year ended December 28, 2019.
-The results of operations for the three and six months ended June 27, 2020, are not necessarily indicative of the results that may be expected for the fiscal year ending January 2, 2021.
+The interim financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto that are included in the Company’s Annual Report on Form 10-K for the year ended January 1, 2022.
+The results of operations for the three and nine months ended October 1, 2022, are not necessarily indicative of the results that may be expected for the fiscal year ending December 31, 2022.

 Recent Accounting Pronouncements

-No other new accounting pronouncement issued or effective during the three and six months ended June 27, 2020 had, or is expected to have, a material impact on the Company’s condensed consolidated financial statements.
+No other new accounting pronouncement issued or effective during the three and nine months ended October 1, 2022, had, or is expected to have, a material impact on the Company's condensed consolidated financial statements.

 Reference 1: http://fasb.org/us-gaap/role/ref/legacyRef